massimoaria/tall.language.models/README.md

 Universal Dependencies (UD) version 2.5 and had not been updated in some time.

-This repository, `udpipe.models`, provides updated pre-trained NLP language models, trained on gold standard annotated corpora from the [Universal Dependencies](https://universaldependencies.org/) (UD) project, version 2.15, using the `udpipe` R package ([CRAN link](https://CRAN.R-project.org/package=udpipe)).
+This repository, `tall.language.models`, provides updated pre-trained NLP language models, trained on gold standard annotated corpora from the [Universal Dependencies](https://universaldependencies.org/) (UD) project, version 2.15, using the `udpipe` R package ([CRAN link](https://CRAN.R-project.org/package=udpipe)).

+Additionally, the repository now includes:

+- Example datasets in the sample.data folder, which can be used to test and explore TALL functionalities.
+- Lexicon datasets in the lexicon.data folder, providing additional resources for linguistic analysis and enrichment of textual data in TALL.

 The models are intended for use in Natural Language Processing (NLP) tasks, including tokenization, parsing, and tagging.
 This repository